ThomasByr/Phoenyx/README.md

 * some animation as always for these new sprites
 * tryied to avoid bad naming through elements especially in errors messages
 * some event handling (result of confirm and form boxes)
-* stoped to commit directly to master (see dev branch for ongoing work)
+* stoped commit directly to master (see dev branch for ongoing work)
+* some utility functions regarding primes

 </details>